-Experiences of workplaces Every student should have first- hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities, and expand their networks.
-By the age of 16, students should have received at least one experience of a workplace, additionalto any part-time jobs they may have.
-By the age of 18, every pupil should have had one further such experience, additional to any part- time jobs they may have.
-Encounters with further and highereducation All students should understand the full range of learning opportunities that are available to them.
-This includes both academicand vocational routes and learning in schools, colleges, universities and in the workplace.
+Experiences of workplaces Every student should have first- hand experiences of the workplace through work visits, work shadowing and/or work experience to help their exploration of career opportunities and expand their networks.
+By the age of 16, students should have received at least one experience of a workplace, in addition to any part-time jobs they may have.
+By the age of 18, every pupil should have had one further such experience, in addition to any part-time jobs they may have.
+Encounters with further and higher education All students should understand the full range of learning opportunities that are available to them.
+This includes both academic and vocational routes and learning in schools, colleges, universities and in the workplace.
 By the age of 16, every pupil should have had a meaningful encounter with providers of the full range of learning opportunities, including Sixth Forms, colleges, universities and apprenticeship providers.
 This should include the opportunity to meet both staff and pupils.
 By the age of 18, all pupils who are considering applying for university should have had at least two visits to universities to meet staff and pupils.
-Personal Guidance Every student should have opportunities for guidance interviews with a career adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
-These should beavailable whenever significant study or career choices are being made.
-Every pupil should have at least one such interview by the age of 16, and the opportunityfor a further interview by the age of 18
+Personal Guidance Every student should have opportunities for guided interviews with a career adviser, who could be internal (a member of school staff) or external, provided they are trained to an appropriate level.
+These should be available whenever significant study or career choices are being made.
+Every pupil should have at least one such interview by the age of 16, and the opportunity for a further interview by the age of 18